JerrySievert/EventDuino/README.md

 ## Getting and Setting

 Getting and setting of `pins` is very simple.
 The pin mode is changed automatically.
+It is possible to `get` and `set` both digital and analog pins.

     var eventduino = require('eventduino');